HectorRicardo/simple-music-app/README.md

 Each entity (box) in the diagram above is only allowed to communicate with the other entity(ies) it points to.
 There's no "bypassing" entities at all.

+You'll need to wrap your player inside a `MediaSession`.
+Also, since your app's UI is a contmech, you'll need to call the `MediaController` methods (and only those methods) from it.

 The `MediaController` and `MediaSession` classes are universal.
-This means that any controller encapsulated by a `MediaController` can bidirectionally connect to any player encapsulated by a `MediaSession`.
-An author can create a controller and wrap it around a `MediaController`, and a completely different author can create a player and wrap it around a `MediaSession`, and Android guarantees that these two entities will be able to bidirectionally communicate between them, without the authors having to know about each other's work.
+This means that any contmech encapsulated by a `MediaController` can bidirectionally connect to any player encapsulated by a `MediaSession`.
+An author can create a contmech and wrap it around a `MediaController`, and a completely different author can create a player and wrap it around a `MediaSession`, and Android guarantees that these two entities will be able to bidirectionally communicate between them, without the authors having to know about each other's work.

-Using the `MediaController` and `MediaSession` classes allows your player to mantain multiple connections to and receive commands from multiple controllers in the same user journey.
+Using the `MediaController` and `MediaSession` classes allows your player to mantain multiple connections to and receive commands from multiple contmechs in the same user journey.
 For example, this user journey is possible:

   1. You issue a "play" command from your app's UI.
 This plays song "A".